 With husband Alan keen to learn to ride.
 Rosemary soon sourced him a horse and helped him learn.
 It wasn’t long before he was out hunting and, with him needing space to practise the jumps.
 Rosemary and Alan set about building some cross country fences.

 Now, the centre has 40 cross country jumps ranging from water jumps and coffins to ditches, steps and brush fences, making it an ideal training ground for any who wish to use it.
-From 1987, the course has been available for hire all year round and is BHS approved.
+From 1987, the course has been available for hire all year round.

 “The course turned out quite well so I thought we might as well open it up for hire.”, explained Rosemary, who takes such joy in seeing the facilities at her centre being used.
 Since 1989, the centre has also hosted British Dressage competitions in its 60x20m arena in addition to a 20x40m arena, which has the added benefit of being floodlit with mirrors.